For example, a HR system might have one procedure to

 merely to give you a feel for the language rather than write a book on

-PL/SQL or duplicate the PL/SQL language reference manual
+PL/SQL or duplicate the PL/SQL Language Reference manual available from the Oracle Technology Network

 offer instructor-led training on PL/SQL